jodadoj/card-game/README.md

 Both to learn from better players and also perhaps bet further amongst themselves on a winner

-Spectators would select a game by majority vote or randomly if not enough people or too late in response
+Lost souls would select a game by majority vote or randomly if not enough people or too late in response

-Games would be a selection from outside card games]
+Games would be a selection from outside card games

-Spectators would have dealer like abilities to affect the games, essentially cheating in favour of someone

-Would require expanding the scope outside of card game

-Mainly done as most of the cheating elements would become stale between two people and one on one would make the game eventually too focused on a PvP competitive rather than a party/PvE/group based game as is intended

-The act of considering the people who lose can either act randomly to some extent

-Also is a reward for those who continue to stay involved in games beyond their own loss

-Encourages people to see games through and see correct play for establishing metas

-Victory - Antephialtic - to end a nightmare
+# Victory - Antephialtic - to end a nightmare

 Experience of some kind and a change in rank